Adaptive inline banner

 adb logcat -v brief '*:S YandexAds'

-If the integration is successful, you'll see this message:
+If the integration is successful, the following message is returned:

 adb logcat -v brief '*:S YandexAds'